Bordered Heegaard Floer homology: Invariance and pairing: Definition of the type A module

-\begin{lemma}Suppose that $\HD$ is provincially admissible.
-Fix generators $\x$ and $\y$ and a consistent sequence $\vec\rhos$ of sets of Reeb chords.
-Then there are at most finitely many $B\in\pi_2(\x,\y)$ such that $\Mod^B(\x,\y;\vec\rhos)$ is nonempty. \end{lemma} \begin{proof} As in Lemma~\ref{lem:finite-typeD}, this is immediate from Proposition~\ref{prop:provincial-admis-finiteness} and the fact that if a domain admits a holomorphic representative then all of its coefficients must be non-negative. \end{proof}
+\begin{lemma} If $\HD$ is provincially admissible, then for any fixed generators $\x$ and $\y$ and a consistent sequence $\vec\rhos$ of non-empty sets of Reeb chords, there are at most finitely many $B\in\pi_2(\x,\y)$ such that $\Mod^B(\x,\y;\vec\rhos)$ is non-empty; in particular, the sums appearing in the definition of $m_k$ are finite.
+Moreover, if $\HD$ is admissible, then there are only finitely many non-zero maps $m_k$ (i.e., in the language of Section~\ref{sec:AinfModules}, $(\CFAa(\HD),\{m_k\})$ is bounded). \end{lemma} \begin{proof} The first statement is immediate from Proposition~\ref{prop:provincial-admis-finiteness} and the fact that if a domain admits a holomorphic representative then all of its coefficients must be non-negative (Lemma~\ref{lem:holo-has-pos-domain}).
+For the second, observe that if we let $|B|$ be the sum of all local multiplicities, then $m_{n+1}$ counts domains with $|B|\geq n$.
+Thus, Proposition~\ref{prop:admis-finiteness} gives the desired result. \end{proof}

-\begin{remark}Notice that the operation $m_1\co\CFAa\to\CFAa$ is the differential obtained by counting only provincial holomorphic curves, i.e., curves which do not approach $\bdy\widebar{\Sigma}$. \end{remark}
+\begin{remark}Notice that the operation $m_1\co\CFAa\to\CFAa$ is the differential obtained by counting only provincial holomorphic curves, i.e., curves which do not approach~$\bdy\widebar{\Sigma}$. \end{remark}

+\begin{remark} The value of $m_{n+1}$ when one of the arguments is $\Unit$ can be made more natural by allowing the corresponding $\rhos_i$ to be empty (since $a(\emptyset) = 1$).
+The corresponding moduli spaces should be interpreted as having a choice of height $t_i$, and no other conditions at $t_i$.
+Except in the case of trivial strips, these moduli spaces cannot be $0$-dimensional, and hence they do not contribute to $m_{n+1}$. \end{remark}

-\begin{remark}In Section~\ref{sec:nice-diagrams} we will show that for special kinds of diagrams (the obvious analogues of ``nice diagrams'' from \cite{SarkarWang07:ComputingHFhat}) the $m_i$ vanish for $i>2$, so $\CFAa$ is an ordinary (not $\Ainf$) differential module.
-However, it is not clear how to prove invariance if one restricts only to nice diagrams.
+\begin{remark}In Chapter~\ref{chap:nice-diagrams} we will show that for special kinds of diagrams (the obvious analogues of ``nice diagrams'' from \cite{SarkarWang07:ComputingHFhat}) the $m_i$ vanish for $i>2$, so $\CFAa$ is an ordinary (not $\Ainf$) differential module.
+However, there are reasons for considering more general diagrams.
+First, it is not clear how to prove invariance if one restricts only to nice diagrams.
 Further, in spite of the added analytic and algebraic complications, it is often easier to compute with a diagram which is not nice, as general diagrams often have a much smaller set of generators $\S(\HD)$. \end{remark}